 An intense storm has just hit your area; hail was falling from the sky, winds were out of control, and the tornado sirens were blasting.
-Before you knew it, multiple Johnson County roofing companies were at your door offering you bids, free roof inspections, and telling you they notice your roof is outdated and that you need to replace it ASAP!
+Before you knew it, multiple Kansas City roofing companies were at your door offering you bids, free roof inspections kansas city, and telling you they notice your roof is outdated and that you need to replace it ASAP!

 At first you roll your eyes and shut the door, but then you start to think maybe they’re right.
-It has been a while since anyone touched your roof and it probably is time to get it replaced, but which Johnson County roofing company that came to your door are you supposed to trust?
-To save yourself from hiring a fake company, we’re going to tell you how to avoid roofing scams by roofers in Johnson County.
+It has been a while since anyone touched your roof and it probably is time to get it replaced, but which Kansas City roofing company that came to your door are you supposed to trust?
+To save yourself from hiring a fake company, we’re going to tell you how to avoid roofing scams by roofers in Kansas City.

 “Storm chaser” is the nickname for the roofing contractors that are at your door the second a storm passes.
 These people often go from door-to-door talking to homeowners about the status of their roof or leave flyers in mailboxes offering inspections.
 While what a lot of these storm chasers say sounds enticing and almost too good to be true, don’t give into them right away.
-Storm chasers are roofers who do the bare minimum to roof repair in Johnson County and don’t address the real problem.
+Storm chasers are roofers who do the bare minimum to roof repair in Kansas City and don’t address the real problems.
 Oftentimes, they don’t have a valid license and lie about having insurance.

 As you probably know, roof repair or replacement isn’t necessarily cheap.
-When you have decided you need repair done to your roof and start receiving bids from Johnson County roofing contractors, don’t fall for the storm chaser that offers the lowest bid in the area.
+When you have decided you need repair done to your roof and start receiving bids from Kansas City roofing contractors, don’t fall for the storm chaser that offers the lowest bid in the area.
 These people identify homeowners who are inexperienced in the roofing industry and will start increasing the cost of the project once they start.
 They will claim to come across unexpected problems and unforeseen damage after a contract has been signed.
-To avoid fluctuating prices, a Johnson County roofer will have a list of total costs of everything on paper.
+To avoid fluctuating prices, a Kansas City roofer will have a list of total costs of everything on paper.

-Before jumping the gun on just any claimed “best roofer in Johnson County,” first research the company.
+Before jumping the gun on just any claimed “best roofer in Kansas City,” first research the company.
 How long have they been in business?
 What are their online reviews like?
 Are they active on social media?
 Are they local?”
 These are all questions you should consider when researching to ensure you aren’t going to be scammed.